Cities & Lighting Magazine

 LUCI conferences resulted in the association’s first publication – “Cities and light planning” – presented during the 2010 “Rencontres de la Lumière” conferences.

-The publication, in English and French, was compiled by LUCI in partnership with the INSA – University of Lyon (National Institute of Applied Science).
+The publication, in English and French, was edited by LUCI in partnership with the INSA – University of Lyon (National Institute of Applied Science).

 English – French bilingual, 2010, 56 pages